-Not only can cacao compare in taste, but mounting research shows that it just might be a healthier choice than caffeine-heavy coffee.
-Before we explain why, first you should understand the difference between cacao and chocolate.
+However, not only does cacao compare in taste to coffee, but there is also mounting research that shows it just might be a healthier choice.
+Before we explain why, let’s first look at the difference between cacao and cocoa powder, the primary ingredient in chocolate.

 Cacao Helps You Stay Alert Without Crashing

-While cacao contains little to no caffeine, its theobromine content can act as a gentle stimulant, since it’s closely related to caffeine.
-But while it can provide a similar feeling of euphoria and contentment, you won’t have to worry about feeling nervous or jittery.
+While cacao contains little to no caffeine, it has plenty of theobromine, a compound that’s closely related and acts as a gentle stimulant.
+Theobromine can provide a similar feeling of euphoria and contentment, and it gives you a smoother, crash-free boost of energy.
+This means drinking cacao won’t leave you feeling nervous or jittery.

 The caffeine in coffee increases catecholamines—a neurotransmitter that signals the release of the stress hormone cortisol, as well as insulin.
 As a result, inflammation increases which can make you feel less-than-stellar and lead to aging skin.

-Any coffee drinker knows that caffeine can make it harder to fall asleep and stay asleep come evening.
-However, according to the Mayo Clinic, that lack of sleep can worsen depression.
-Also, anxiety and depression often occur together, and caffeine can worsen anxiety.
+Any coffee drinker knows that caffeine can make it harder to fall asleep come evening.
+The Mayo Clinic shows that a chronic lack of sleep can also worsen depression.
+Likewise, anxiety and depression often occur together, and caffeine can worsen anxiety.

-It’s true, chronic low-dose exposure to caffeine is known to reduce risk of certain cancers.
-However, the mechanism by which is does so isn’t something scientists yet understand.
+Chronic low-dose exposure to caffeine is known to reduce your risk of developing certain cancers.
+However, the precise mechanisms by which it does so isn’t fully understood yet.

-However, there are a few additionally negative effects of caffeine intake that are fully backed up by data:
+There are several effects of caffeine intake that are fully backed up by data: